ricouly21/barcode-scanner-app/README.md

-A simple barcode scanner app.
+A simple camera/barcode scanner app made using React Native on Expo environment.